guide to putting on a cloth diaper

 folding videosBelow are a couple of our favorite videos demonstrating the various folding techniques you can use with our diapers.
 Using one or more of these techniques will help you get the perfect fit and absorbency, no matter the size and shape of your baby.

 using a doubler

 A doubler can be used for added absorbency for night time and naps.
 Our doublers have a wick away fleece fabric atop an upcycled 100% cotton prefold, which helps keep baby dry.
 Fold your prefold as normal and place the doubler on top of the prefold, so that the fleece side is against baby's skin.
-You will receive 8 doublers in your first two deliveries.
+If you add doublers to your service, you will receive 8 doublers in your first two deliveries after requesting they be added.
 Going forward you will receive the number counted the week prior.
 To add doublers, you can make changes to your account here.